Management Checklist for Communications and Marketing

 Conference APAC is the annual signature event in Asia-Pacific for advancement professionals from educational institutions working in alumni relations, fundraising, marketing and communications.

-Conference This is a one day master class on Developing an Engaging and Effective Digital Content Strategy for Your Organization.
+Conference This is a one day master class on Social Media.

 Nonprofits Use Content Marketing but Lack Training, Knowledge of Tactic